ostinelli/apnotic/README.md

 | Option | Description
 |-----|-----
 | :cert_path | Required.
-The path to a valid APNS push certificate in .pem or .p12 format, or any object that responds to `:read` (see [Converting Your Certificate](#converting-your-certificate) here below for instructions).
+The path to a valid APNS push certificate in .pem or .p12 format, or any object that responds to `:read`.
 | :cert_pass | Optional.
 The certificate's password.
 | :uri | Optional.
 Defaults to https://api.push.apple.com:443.